Put your staff’s talents to work to give back to the community – and watch your team spirit soar!

-Arrange a rewarding activity for you and your employees with one of 15 Little Brothers chapters located in 11 communities across Quebec.
+Arrange a rewarding activity for you and your employees with one of 16 local chapters located in 11 communities across Quebec.
 Your helping hand will have a major impact on the socially isolated seniors we serve.

 In 2013, 12.7 million Canadians did volunteer work – 4.7 million of them enjoyed some form of support from their employer.

 Volunteering is a great way to achieve many of your company’s key goals.
 It helps build and strengthen corporate culture, elevate your brand and promote employee engagement.

 OUR PAST CORPORATE VOLUNTEERS SAY IT’S AN EYE-OPENING EXPERIENCE!